Neil deGrasse Tyson praises Huntsville’s space culture - NewsBreak

 And an amphitheater he argues – is the ideal venue in the ideal city.

 “It’s a big place, so we’ve got to get the word out!
-But Huntsville has highly scientifically literate people,” Tyson said.Todd and Julie Chrisley found guilty on federal charges
+But Huntsville has highly scientifically literate people,” Tyson said.Trial day for Auburn man arrested for flowers on fiancé’s grave

 “I mean, this is an enclave.
 This is a cherished zone.
 So it’s in your culture as a city.
 Most cities do not have such a culture and so you have to sort of sit them down and say, ‘Here’s what space is and what it means,’.
 You’re scratching your head the whole time saying ‘Why don’t they already know this?’ people in Huntsville know this.”